About this sector

 - Craft Scotland

-- BBC: Writers Room - Screenwriting advice and opportunities, awards, competitions…
+- BBC: Writers’ Room – So many ideas, tips, awards, competitions…

 - Writers Circles – Basic website, but bigger list of writers’ groups